 Additionally, well-differentiated NETs tend to stabilize or initially increase in size even when responding to the treatment, further compounding the accuracy of RECIST evaluation(Pettersson et al. 2021)

-Why is this relevent?:
+Why is this relevant?:

 As a result, it can be difficult for practitioners to decide how to adapt treatment.